anarchie347/BrainfuckPlus/README.md

 I have done some brainfuck coding.
 It is painful (as it is meant to be)

-Brainfuck plus aims to keep the same mind hurting style as brainfuck and translates directly to brainfuck at runtime
+BrainfuckPlus aims to keep the same mind hurting style as brainfuck and translates directly to brainfuck at runtime

-You can write code in brainfuck plus, then export it as regular brainfuck
+You can write code in brainfuck Plus, then export it as regular brainfuck

-I also plan to maybe make a brainfuck plus plus in the future, which deviates more from brainfuck, so wont easily transpile to brainfuck.
-A planned feature for brainfuck plus plus is functions which can have their own memory, separate to the memory of the program
+I also plan to maybe make a brainfuckPlusPlus in the future, which deviates more from brainfuck, so wont easily transpile to brainfuck.
+A planned feature for brainfuckPlusPlus is functions which can have their own memory, separate to the memory of the program

 ## Features

-Because brainfuckplus is in development, below is a list of which features have been implemented currently
+Because brainfuckPlus is in development, below is a list of which features have been implemented currently

 - Transpiling: Done
 - Methods: Done